S-Alapati/hsdM_Scanner/README.md

 Pull requests are welcome!

 ### License
+This project is licensed under the MIT License.
+See the LICENSE file for details.
 MIT License © 2025 Susanth & Karolin Hijazi